East Lothian Ladies County Golf Association

 The start sheet will be published on the ELLCGA website soon after the closing date.
 The Committee reserve the right to amend a tee time booked online if necessary e.g. to make proper use of the times available and avoid unnecessary gaps in the order of play.
 If a tee time is changed the player will be notified individually.
 Tee times cannot be altered without the Committee’s authority.
 Rule 5 applies to start times.

-Refunds will only be payable on withdrawals made before the closing date, and will be paid after the closing date (minus £1 to cover charges incurred by ELLCGA).
+Refunds will only be payable on withdrawals made before the closing date, and will be paid after the closing date to the members Scottish Golf Account.

 In the event that a competition is over-subscribed, a waiting list will be drawn up in application date order.